For our communication we depend largely on the traditional form of a

 neutral-inclusive alternative, we need to introduce neologisms, that is,

-new meanings for old words or even new words.
-It has been done for This
+new meanings for old words or wholly new words and affixes.

 Nowadays translations are not only done by human beings of flesh and blood